chargefield/bin-packing-test/README.md

 git@github.com:chargefield/bin-packing-test.git
 ```

-In the terminal, cd into the directory and run composer to install the default laravel packages:
+In the terminal, `cd` into the directory and use composer to install the default Laravel packages:

 ```bash
 composer install